Artemitdev/gulp4.0-builder/README.md

-# Gulp 4.0 builder with Browserify ES6(babel) and React
+# Gulp 4.0 builder with Browserify, ES6(babel) and React

 Getting started: